Pushti-2006/Spam-mail-Detection/README.md

 - `spam_mail_detection.ipynb` – Main notebook with model training and evaluation

 ## 📊 Accuracy
-Achieved an accuracy of XX% on the test set.
+Achieved an accuracy of 96.68% on the test set.

 ## 📌 How to Use
 Open the notebook in Google Colab and run all cells.
 Modify the input email in the test cell.